 - Making sure they can’t get back means putting systems in place to check and stop rodents leaving the mainland, searching for any that may have got through and responding rapidly to any indication of invaders.
 These systems have the added advantage of stopping other undesirable pests as well for little extra cost.

 Techniques for eradicating rodents from islands the size of Lord Howe Island have been successfully used for over 20 years, with a recent example being Macquarie Island (12,800 Hectares) in the Southern Pacific Ocean successfully eradicating all rodents and rabbits in 2014.
-Although it is expected that some non target species impacts will occur during an eradication program, these species are expected to recover quickly to pre project levels very quickly after the baiting program.
-Consequently, a continuing an ongoing program of control can never deliver the same level of biodiversity benefits as eradication.
+Although it was expected that some non target species impacts would occur during the eradication program, these species are expected to recover quickly to pre project levels very quickly after the baiting program.
+Consequently, continuing the ongoing program of control could never have delivered the same level of biodiversity benefits as eradication.

 Current and Future Impacts of Rodents

-Rats and mice are currently having a significant impact on the World Heritage, community and economic values of Lord Howe Island.
-They prey on and compete with a variety of threatened animals and plants, and impact community amenity though hygiene issues and spoiling of food stuffs.
+Rats and mice have been having a significant impact on the World Heritage, community and economic values of Lord Howe Island.
+Rodents prey on and compete with a variety of threatened animals and plants, and impact community amenity though hygiene issues and spoiling of food stuffs.